-This measure tracks the types of crashes where visibility of stripes and signs may be a contributing crash factor.
+This measure tracks the types of crashes where visibility of stripes and signs may be a contributing factor.

-Data is collected from the statewide crash database to identify and measure the rate of nighttime crashes.
+To measure the rate of nighttime crashes, data is collected from the statewide crash database to identify crashes that occur during night conditions.
 Further filtering of the data divides these night crashes by major and minor roadways.
 Major roadways are generally used for statewide or interstate travel and minor roadways are generally used for local traffic needs.
 Crash rates are calculated using the average annual daily traffic counts and are expressed in the unit, per 100 million vehicle miles (HMVM), which is the national standard for expressing crash rates.
 This is an annual measure with the data updated each April.